MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Microcommunity

-People love to opine on their forgotten, weird corners of the internet, and mine is the upload gallery of dan-ball.jp's Powder Game around 2007-2013.
+Every loves to opine on their forgotten, weird corners of the internet, and mine is the upload gallery of dan-ball.jp's Powder Game around 2007-2013.
 There was a beautiful micro-culture of people making games, toys, demos, propaganda, and art.

 Powder Game's upload galleries were a special place -- the accessible venue to build something and share it led to people inspiring each other, riffing, and pushing the game in incredible directions!
 Sand games had so much staying power through my childhood in large part because of this weird community.